 Tornadoes hit Nebraska as severe storms tear across Midwest

-A tornado hit Nebraska as severe storms are set to tear across the Midwest, putting roughly 20 million people at risk, the National Weather Service said.
+Tornadoes caused damage in Nebraska as severe storms tore across the Midwest, putting roughly 20 million people at risk, the National Weather Service said.

+A tornado plowed through suburban Omaha Friday afternoon, demolishing homes as the twister tore for miles along farmland and into subdivisions.
+It wasn't yet clear if anyone was injured or killed in the storm.

 "We are getting 911 calls of people in debris in their basement," he said.
 "We are just working as quick as we can to help everyone who needs it."